giannilmbd/dynare/doc/manual/source/the-model-file.rst

        rate or a model with irreversible investment).
 For specifying the necessary complementarity conditions, see :opt:`lmmcp`.

+    .. option:: use_first_order_solution

+       Utilize the model simulation based on a first-order local approximation as the initial guess for the nonlinear solver in each period.
+If this is not applied, solution in previous period is used.

 Typology and ordering of variables
 ----------------------------------